spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 [comment]: # (  POSSIBILITY OF SUCH DAMAGE.                                                  )

-# Docker : 2-node EventFlow
+# Ansible-Docker : 2-node EventFlow

 This sample describes how to deploy an application archive containing an EventFlow fragment to Docker.